Welcome to The Connection,

 Grants: Ellen has won funding for numerous mental health projects including $1.25 million from the Lilly Endowment and $575,000 from SAMHSA.
 Besides grant writing and submission, she can support project conceptualization and design, build out budgets, and suggest and bring on project partners.

 Writing and Editing: Ellen can research and craft compelling language for websites, press releases, funding reports, annual reports, and more.
-She has edited newsletters for NASAP, Mental Health America, NASMHPD, and other organizations and has worked as a reporter in Brussels and as a technical writer for the United Nations.
+She has edited newsletters for NASAP, Mental Health America, the National Association of State Mental Health Program Directors, and other organizations.
+She has worked as a reporter in Brussels, an educational radio producer, and as a technical writer for the United Nations.

 To learn more, visit https://applepiecommunications.com/ or write to ellen.alderton@yahoo.com.